arijitx/DataAnalystNanodegree-Udacity/P5: Identify Fraud from Enron Email/README.md

 Here we can See **GaussianNB** performs better than **Decision Tree**.
 So we will use **GaussianNB** for our project.

  ##  4.Algorithm Parameter Tuning

+Tuning a machine learning algorithm is important because it is not possible to estimate the parameters for a particular model for optimum performance.
+Here we use F1_score to detect the most optimum parameters for our model.<br>

 Using Sklearn **GridSearchCV** I found the best parameters for Decision Tree are
 ****